edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Putting it all together
 -----------------------

-Here's the entire embeddings generation script:
+Here's the entire embeddings generation script.
+Copy and paste the whole thing into your ``generate-embeddings.ts`` file.

 .. code-block:: typescript
     :caption: generate-embeddings.ts